IMCN989/MathGame/README.md

 # MathGame
-A MathGame for leaning how to create a Console Application.
-Logic and display are separated into different classes.
+A MathGame for learning how to create a Console Application.
+Logic and Console display are separated into different classes.
 History of games stored within a list.
-I have created a separate class for validation but thus has been commented out to use inline validation instead.
+I have created a separate class for validation but this has been commented out to use inline validation instead.

-## Technlogies Used
+## Technologies Used
 * C#
 * .NET 8
 * Windows Console